ansible-middleware/instruqt/tracks/a4mw-eap-sso/01-a4mw-eap-sso-dashboard/assignment.md

 ☑️ Task 1 - Explore the Dashboard
 ===

 Explore the Dashboard view.
-Currently the Dashboard wont show much information since it has just been deployed, but you will be able to visit again once you finished the lab and notice the difference.
+Currently the Dashboard won't show much information since it has just been deployed, but you will be able to visit again once you finished the lab and notice the difference.

 You will find the following buttons:

-* Hosts
-  The virtual machines that can be managed by Automation controller
+* **Hosts**: hosts that are added and can be managed by Automation controller
-* Failed hosts
-  Virtual machines that are added to Automation controller, but cannot be accessed
+* **Failed hosts**: hosts that are added to Automation controller, but cannot be accessed
-* Inventories
-  Groupings of hosts that can be targeted by Ansible playbooks / Job Templates
+* **Inventories**: groups of hosts that can be targeted by Ansible playbooks / Job Templates
-* Inventory sync fail
-  Jobs that synchronize Host state with Inventory state that failed
+* **Inventory sync failures**: jobs that synchronize Host state with Inventory state that failed
-* Projects
-  Groups of ansible playbooks that are hosted in the same scm repository
+* **Projects**: groups of ansible playbooks that are hosted in the same scm repository
-* Projects sync fail
-  Jobs that synchronize scm state with Projects state that failed
+* **Projects sync failures**: jobs that synchronize scm state with Projects state that failed

 ☑️ Task 2 - Explore the Inventories section